Hey! You can find me on Mastodon, Bluesky, or Twitter!

 The domain reload part is more complicated and looks like this in the project I have open (Boss Room):

-1. The first marker of note is BeginReloadAssembly.
-Below that you can find DisableScriptableObjects, followed by BackupScriptedObjects (that’s the serialization part).
-Then there is CreateAndSetChildDomain which is essentially just deallocating memory; Mono is particularly slow about this.
-This takes longer the more memory your managed code used in all its ways.
+which is essentially just deallocating memory; Mono is particularly slow about this.
+This takes longer the more memory your managed code used in all its ways. - The rest of

-3. The next big event is RestoreBackups.
+.
 This is doing all the deserialization of data and as mentioned above can take a long time.
+SetupLoadedEditorAssemblies

 A profiler capture of entering playmode